Many or all companies we feature compensate us. Compensation and editorial

 • Decrease your credit utilization by paying down debt.

 • Use credit cards responsibly.
-Credit cards can improve your credit by increasing the total credit availability, but only if you keep your overall balances low and pay on time.
+Credit cards can improve your credit by increasing the total credit availability, but only if you keep your balances low and pay on time.

 FAQ